yyan115/DigiDucks/README.md

 If you want to use Engine features, simply add #include "DuckEngine.h" to your game scripts.

 Engine documentation is WIP.
-Feel free to ask if there are any enquiries or if you would like a feature to be added.
+Feel free to ask if there are any enquiries.